fr4ct1ons/life-game/README.md

 ## Contact
-You can contact us at https://twitter.com/fr4ct1ons or https://github.com/fr4ct1ons/.
+You can contact me at https://twitter.com/fr4ct1ons or https://github.com/fr4ct1ons/.